 STEP 17 – FINISHED ICE CHURCH

 By creating the cross on top of the highest tower the Sagrada Familia in Ice will be finished!

 Like the ‘Pykrete Dome’ project the ‘Sagrada Familia in Ice’ will be constructed using reinforced ice.
 An ice-composite (pykrete), a mixture of wooden fibers and plain ice, will be used to give the ice three times more strength.

 The nave of the ‘Sagrada Familia in Ice’ will be constructed by freezing suspended ropes and textile fabrics.
-These ropes and textiles will act like a mold and will also be a reinforcement for the ice.
+These ropes and textiles will be like a mold and will also act like a reinforcement for the ice.
 This technique has been often applied in small ice structures by Heinz Isler.

 The sifted sawdust (photo by Joep Rutgers)

 Pykrete (photo by Bart van Overbeeke)

 Mixing the Pykrete (photo by Bart van Overbeeke)